 What are the entry requirements for physiotherapy courses?

-University of Brighton - Physiotherapy BSc (Hons): ‘A-levels: ABB, to include Biology, Human Biology or PE.’
+University of Brighton - Physiotherapy BSc (Hons): ABB – including biology, human biology or physical education.

 - sports therapy – patient rehab and prevention of injury

 - occupational therapy – support to people whose health prevents them from doing the activities that matter to them

 - nursing – there are different types you might want to look into.
 Adult, geriatric, paediatric, district and mental health are some of the main ones

 What about veterinary physiotherapy?Veterinary physiotherapy is similar to human physiotherapy – although instead of humans you might be working with pets, working animals, farm or zoo animals.

 You can choose to do this as a post-grad from your human physiotherapy degree.
 It’s likely that you will need the same A-levels as you do for human physiotherapy: biology and another science-based subject.